bastien8060/AutoNoodle/README.md

 Otherwise, you may download the code as a zip archive, here [(download)](https://github.com/bastien8060/AutoNoodle/archive/main.zip)

+If you move, the `main.py` file, to another directory, be sure to include with it the `.apicreds` file with it, as it contains details to connect to the api.
+Don't forget the `.token` file, if you are logged in already.
+These files might be hidden for some operating systems, as they start with a `"."`.

 #### Screen

 For Linux/MacOs, it is recommended to run it inside a Screen/Tmux Session, in order to leave the script running even when your terminal or ssh connection gets closed, for durability & stability.
 To start a screen in the background, here is an example.